 To sum up, Pocket Rough Guide Hong Kong & Macau includes:

 - 160 Pages: all in “full color” as they advertise

 - Pull-Out Map: as well as detailed, zoomable maps for the ebook version

 - Detailed Itineraries: these itineraries take all the planning work out of the equation.

-If you prefer to have somebody else plan your trip for you but don’t want to pay for a tour guide, the Rough Guide will lay out which days to go where easily.
+If you prefer to have somebody else plan your trip for you but don’t want to pay for a tour guide, Rough Guide is an excellent Hong Kong travel guide book that will lay out which days to go where easily.

 Fodor’s Hong Kong